Financial-Times/origami/README.md

 }
 ```

-###### commentLiked.tracking
+###### tracking.likeComment
 A comment is recommended.
-Arguments of the handler: siteId, eventData, where eventData has the following structure:
+Arguments of the handler: detail.data.siteId, detail.data.lfEventData, where lfEventData has the following structure:

 ```javascript
 {